"Well loved puppies for your loving family."

 Where did the merle pattern come from?

-The most likely explanation of the gene appearing in poodles is the crossbreeding with another dog that carries the gene.
-The resulting puppies, now carrying the gene, were registered with the AKC, CKC, and other national registries under a different color code and passed off to unsuspecting puppy buyers as a purebred poodle.
+The most likely explanation of the gene appearing in poodles is the cross-breeding with another dog that carries the gene.
+The resulting puppies, now carrying the gene, were registered with the AKC, CKC, and other national registries under a different color code.
+Is the color pattern strikingly beautiful?
+Most definitely.
+Does beauty indicate purebred genetics and health?
+Absolutely not.

 Does the AKC recognize merle poodles?

 The AKC does NOT RECOGNIZE MERLE POODLES!
 There is no color/patter/marking code for the merle pattern in poodles.
-In addition, anyone found to be registering merle poodles can face penalties/revocation of their AKC registration privileges.
+If a merle poodle is sold as a purebred poodle, someone in that dogs history registered cross-bred puppies.

 Should I adopt a merle poodle?

-Although you have the right to adopt any dog you wish to adopt, we cannot responsibly recommend anyone adopt a merel poodle.
-These poodles are not purebred.
-With the gene origin unknown in the poodle, increased risk of deafness and blindness, as well as the unknown genetic risks that can come from mixing breeds, it's a risk we feel no one should take.
+Although you have the right to adopt any dog you wish to adopt, we cannot responsibly recommend anyone adopt a merle poodle.
+With the gene origin unknown in the poodle, increased risk of deafness and blindness, as well as the unknown genetic risks that can come from mixing breeds to get this gene in some poodles, it's a risk we we do not recommend.